openneuropet/nEurothenticate/Azure-quicktour.md

 *1. uploading data*

 There are many options, here are those useful for OpenNeuroPET:
-- AzCopy: CLI for windows and linux for containers and blobs.
+- [AzCopy](https://github.com/Azure/azure-storage-azcopy): CLI for windows, macOS and linux for containers and blobs.
 - Blobfuse: linux virtual file system.

 *2. blobs vs files*